Mayadiamant/Python-Final-Project/README.md

 - **Plots**:
   - Bar plots comparing HC and NC groups for various metrics.
   - Heatmaps showing interaction effects of responders and non-responders.
+  - Scatter plots showing the effcts of baseline SAA and Cortisol levels on the reaction to the CPS test HC and NC.
 - **Statistical Tables**:
   - ANOVA tables visualized as bar plots.
   - Summary tables for sAA and cortisol responses.
+  - Linear Regression graphs.

 ## Example Workflow
 ```python